-Day 2 – Travel to Chickasha to gain soft skills at the Chickasha Adventure Challenge Course.
+Day 2 – Travel to gain soft skills at the Outdoor Adventure Challenge Course.

-Days 3 and 4 – Learning sessions, begin initial design
+Days 3 and 4 – Learning sessions, design, construction, testing, redesign

 Day 6 – Revise team designs, test, and compete.

-Day 7 – Close, Student Presentations, Academy Jeopardy, Catered Lunch for students and families, Check Out.
+Day 7 – Academy Ends, Student Presentations, Academy Jeopardy, Catered Lunch for students and families, Check Out.